worldamazing/plan/docs/overview.md

 By removing the existential threat of poverty and scarcity, the GI liberates cultures from this pressure.
 A community that wishes to live in traditional clay huts can now build the most beautiful, sustainable, and artful clay huts imaginable, complete with fiber-optic internet and access to the world's best medical knowledge.
 By funding projects to revive lost languages or build new communities inspired by ancient traditions, the GI becomes an active patron of human diversity.

 The GI is not a cultural bulldozer; it is the global greenhouse in which a thousand cultures, old and new, can finally bloom in full security and dignity.

+### A Note on the Name
+The term "The Global Institution" refers to the first, primary, and reference implementation of the World Amazing framework.
+Because the entire framework is open-source, it is foreseeable that other independent "GIs" could emerge, tailored to specific regions or philosophies, all operating on the same core principles of clarity and cooperation.
+The "main" GI would serve as a benevolent caretaker, providing the core software, research, and resources that all other nodes could benefit from.

 ## Key Highlights of the World Amazing Plan